SeanCGriffin/bc-trends/README.md

 - Set the environment variable `export BURSTCUBE_DATASOURCE=NAME_OF_YOUR_DATASOURCE`.
 - Navigate to `$REPO` and execute `docker compose up`.
 - Go to `http://localhost:3001`, username `user` password `1234`.
-- Open the BurstCube sandbox dashboard, you should see some empty plots.
-Play with the specified date range until you get to where you're doing.
+- Open up one of the dashboards, you should see some empty plots.
+Play with the specified date range until you get to something sensible.
+- On almost any graph, you can double-click to zoom out, and click+drag to zoom into a specified window.

 ## Provisioning New Dashboards